shawnconner/MSDS696/README.md

 ## Project Description
 During my last Data Science Data Science Practicum I created models to try to identify individuals that are the same person.
 I created two models to compare 2 inviduals to deteremine if they are the same person.
 The first model was a random forest and the second model was a Logistic Regression.
 The output of these models was the id of the two individuals compared and a flag indicating whether the model identified them as the same person.

 For this project I'm going to take the output of the models and create graphs of the individuals.
 The goal is to create clusters or indiviudals that are the same person.
 The reason for using a graph is that all the individuals may not have been linked together.
-Somd individuals in the cluster might have been liked using another link in the graph.
+Some individuals in the cluster might have been linked using another link in the graph.

 ## Data ##